Here are 3 surprising facts about millennials and money.

 They’re bogged down by student loans and credit card debt now, but a new study suggests millennials have plenty of time to turn that around —and enjoy a better retirement than Generation X will.

 That study, from an international finance association called Million Dollar Round Table, also shows millennials don’t see it that way.
-More than half are more worried about not having enough in emergency savings, compared to half of Gen X and less than a third of Baby Boomers.
+More than half are more worried about not having enough in emergency savings.
+That’s compared to half of Gen X and less than a third of Baby Boomers.

 “Each generation can benefit from learning how to save and budget,” says Brian Heckert, vice president of MDRT.
 “Often people don’t realize how easy adjustments can help them reach financial security.”

-The study asked all three generations about their greatest financial concerns, how they manage debt, and how they are planning for retirement.
+The study asked all three generations three money-related opinions.
+Their greatest financial concerns, how they manage debt, and how they are planning for retirement.
 Here’s what they found…

 1. Millennials are serious about credit card debt.